Liberty Safe

-Liberty Safe and Security Products, Inc. ("Liberty Safe") is a residential and commercial safe manufacturer located in Payson, Utah, United States.
+Liberty Safe and Security Products, Inc., doing business as Liberty Safe, is a residential and commercial safe manufacturer located in Payson, Utah, United States.

 Company

 Founded in 1988, Liberty Safe began operating out of a single storage unit.
 Over the past 30 years, the company has grown from a small facility to a 205,000 square foot facility in Payson, Utah, and can produce more than 500 safes a day.
 As of 2018, they claim to have sold over 2 million safes during this first 30 years of operation.
 The company employs over 350 people.